 You generally are not required to submit to an IME for a personal injury case before it is filed with the court, but there may be some exceptions to this rule.
 Once the case is filed, you may be required to submit to this type of examination if the insurance company requests it.
 Your personal injury lawyer will be able to explain your rights regarding IMEs both before and after filing a lawsuit.

 Your medical information is precious, and you generally do not have to share it with anyone before filing your personal injury lawsuit.
 There are situations, however, that you may want to.
-Speak with an experienced personal injury lawyer to have him or her explain your rights to you.
+Contact Jim Glaser Law today at 781-689-2277 or fill out our online form to request a free case evaluation.